TACC-Cloud/tacc-cloud-docs/docs/resources/papers.rst

 Tapis (Agave)
 -----
 Dooley, Rion, Steven R. Brandt, and John Fonner.
-"The Tapis (Agave) Platform: An Open, Science-as-a-Service Platform for Digital Science."
+"The Agave Platform: An Open, Science-as-a-Service Platform for Digital Science."
 Proceedings of the Practice and Experience on Advanced Research Computing.
 ACM, 2018.

 Chameleon
 ---------